Course Catalog

 Credit: 1

 This course will provide students with the fundamental technical knowledge about personal computers that is needed to work efficiently in the IT career field.
 Upon successful completion, students will be able to setup basic workstations, including installing basic hardware and software and establishing network connectivity and troubleshoot compatibility issues.
 It will also assist the students for preparing and taking the CompTIA IT Fundamentals exam.
-Prerequisites: NET-122, Computer Hardware Basics; NET-142 Network Essentials
+Prerequisites: NET-122 and NET-142.

 Lecture: 2